Shekhar-Mandal/Retails_Sales_Analysis/README.md

-# Retail Sales Analysis SQL Project
+# Retail Sales Analysis SQL Project (p1)

 ## Project Overview
+Author :Shekhar Mandal

 **Project Title**: Retail Sales Analysis
 **Level**: Beginner
-**Database**: `p1_retail_db`
+**Database**: `SQl_project_p1`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+---
+This project involves the analysis of a retail sales dataset using SQL.
+The primary goal is to clean, explore, and derive meaningful business insights from the sales data stored in a relational database.
+The dataset contains transactional sales information including customer details, product categories, quantities, prices, and timestamps.

+Using various SQL queries, the project focuses on data cleaning, summarization, and answering key business intelligence questions related to sales performance, customer behavior, and product categories.

+---

 ## Objectives